Public Notice about Covid-19 (“novel coronavirus”)

-- THERE IS NO REASON TO GO HUNGRY!
+- NO ONE NEED GO HUNGRY!
 Food insecurity has almost tripled in our county, but there is enough food and many ways to help you or anyone you know who may not have enough to eat.

 - Worker Resource Center is open for business at a new address: 171 N Amphlett Blvd. in San Mateo.

 - We still need volunteers and donations!

 Samaritan House takes the safety and well-being of all involved with our organization seriously: staff, volunteers, clients and the community at large.
 We are continuing the protocols below.

 We want to ensure that we do what we can to continue services, and we ask for your patience with extra precautions for the sake of all of us.
 We will provide alternative work or service arrangements wherever possible.